Cows used in animal agriculture.

 Animal agriculture has become a social and environmental issue due to the broad impact our food choices have on the world.
 The sustainability of the world’s food system, in turn, is partly dependent on reducing animal agriculture’s footprint.
 The food we eat matters.
-It’s time to think critically about our food choices, so let’s dive in and discuss the inefficiency of this industry.
+It’s time to think critically about our food choices, so let’s dive in and discuss the inefficiency and problems of this industry.

-Animal agriculture disproportionately uses resources.
+Animal agriculture uses resources disproportionately.

 Industry efficiency is only proving to be more necessary too.
 In order to maximize yield to feed the continuously booming population while paying attention to climate issues, animal agriculture is not an effective allocation of land.

-Livestock or livestock feed occupies one-third of the earth’s ice-free land or 45% of the earth’s total land.
+Livestock or livestock feed occupies one-third of the earth’s ice-free land, or 45% of the earth’s total land.
 Furthermore, animal agriculture uses about 70% of agricultural land.
 Poor feed quality in impoverished areas also means a cow there may eat as much as ten times more feed to produce a kilogram of protein when compared to a cow raised in richer areas.

 Not only is animal agriculture not a good use of land, but land used for animal agriculture also eventually gets ruined in a process called desertification.
 This industry is the leading driver of the desertification of one-third of the planet.
-The constant grazing and manure run-off have caused land used for these farms to become like a desert, dry and lacking biodiversity.
+The constant grazing and manure run-off have caused the land used for these farms to become like a desert, dry and lacking biodiversity.
 Once the land is degraded and not as productive, the need to allocate more land for animal agriculture becomes constant.

 So, what happens when you need more land for agriculture?
 You clear the landscape and create new space for farming.
 Consequently, the habitat loss that occurs due to animal agriculture is enormous.
 One acre of land is cleared every second.
 Furthermore, animal agriculture is responsible for up to 91% of the Amazon Rainforest’s destruction.
 This habitat loss then leads to enormous species loss.